sinclairzx81/typebox/design/website/docs/script/overview.md

 ## Overview

-TypeBox includes a runtime scripting engine that can transform TypeScript definitions into JSON Schema.
-The engine is implemented symmetrically at runtime and inside TypeScript's type system.
-It supports many programmable type-level constructs such as Conditional, Mapped, Indexed, Generic, Distributive Conditional, and more.
-The engine is designed for TypeScript 7 but is supported in TypeScript 5 and above.
+TypeBox includes a runtime TypeScript engine that can transform TypeScript definitions to JSON Schema.
+The engine is fully type-safe and supports many programmable constructs including Conditional, Mapped, Indexed, Generics, Distributive Generics, and more.

 ### Example